 There is more and more research based evidence to say that talking therapy really works!
-Counselling works best when there is a strong commitment to it from you.
-It can be a little bit like peeling an onion, there are always more layers to explore but they have to happen one at a time and only when YOU are ready and want to explore them.
+Counselling works best when there is a strong commitment to it from the client, when the relationship between counsellor and client is strong, and when you believe therapy will work.
 I've seen miraculous changes happen very quickly, I've also seen smaller changes happen over longer periods of time.
-It's really all depenent on how ready you are.
+It's really all depenant on what you need and how ready you are.

 “How many counsellors does it take to change a light bulb?...
 One, but the light bulb has to want to change!”